Anderson self-localization of light in pair plasmas: Reflection of weakly nonlinear EM wave by under-dense pair plasma: PIC simulations

 Fig. \ref{Anderson-localization-PIC003} shows that the e-i case (dashed line) behaves as expected: the pulse propagates.
 The $e^\pm$ case is very different: while the ``nose'' part propagates, most of the pulse is reflected.
 A zoomed-in inset highlights the fact that there is a negative energy flux behind the pulse, indicating reflection.
 Negative Poyting flux drains energy from the bulk of the pulse, but not from the penetrating ``nose''.

 In Fig. \ref{time} we compare temporal evolution of a pulse in e-p and e-i cases.
 Draining/reflection of the pulse occurs on scales much larger than the wavelength, starting at hundreds and continuing into thousands in the particular case.
-Such effects are typically termed mesoscale phenomena.
+Such effects are typically termed mesoscale phenomena. { (For analytical estimate of the penetrating length, see Eq. (\ref{L}).)}

-In Fig. \ref{longCP-ep-001} we show results of longer simulations of a CP pulse propagating into a pair plasma.
-One clearly identifies the effects of Anderson localization: after approximately $x/\lambda \geq 1000$ the Poynting flux is approximately zero.
+In Fig. \ref{longCP-ep-001} we show results of longer simulations of a CP signal propagating into a pair plasma.
+One clearly identifies the effects of Anderson localization: { the flux decays on scales $\sim $ few hundred wavelengths,} and after approximately $x/\lambda \geq 1000$ the Poynting flux is approximately zero.
 At smaller $x$ there are regions of large negative Poynting flux.
 Large fluctuations in random density are clearly seen.